lowRISC/lowrisc-site/content/docs/linux-kernel-build.md

 ## What's this all about?

 Most of the support for RISCV specific development has taken place on very new versions of Linux.
-A generic kernel is hardly possible with all the possible scenarios where a RISCV could be used.
-Nevertheless certain helps are assumed to be always available which simplify matters:
+A fully generic kernel is hard to achieve given all the possible scenarios where RISCV could be used.
+Nevertheless certain helperss are assumed to be always available which simplify matters:

   1. The Kernel entry address is 0x80200000
   2. Berkeley boot loader (BBL) handles the initial console output using it's SBI interface
   3. A device tree blob (DTB) is passed to Linux to enable it to decide which devices to enable.
 This blob is analogous to the BIOS settings in a traditional PC.

 In addition an initial root filing system is needed to allow site specific configuration.
-This is known as a cpio archive and it makes the initial decision which shall be the main boot device.
-This data structure is purely held and in RAM and should be discarded as soon as possible once the boot device is identified.
+This initial filesystem is responsible for loading the real rootfs, which might be on SD card or NFS.

 The initial boot environment will interrogate the FPGA switch settings to decide how to boot: